 VBCHS has a network of trained provides to conduct evaluations.
 Services include psychological evaluations, fitness for duty evaluations, forensic evaluations and psycho-sexual evaluations.
 Other services available include alcohol and drug assessments and parenting assessments.

-Case Management is a specialty service to assist individuals and families cope with serious mental illness.
-For many people, Case Management is a lifeline between resources in the community, medical care and mental health care.
-Case Managers are in the community every day helping people coordinate appointments, advocating on behalf of individuals and families, and access resources such as food banks or transportation.
+Care Management is a specialty service to assist individuals and families cope with serious mental illness.
+For many people, Care Management is a lifeline between resources in the community, medical care and mental health care.
+Care Managers are in the community every day helping people coordinate appointments, advocating on behalf of individuals and families, and access resources such as food banks or transportation.
 They provide vital community and home-based support services to people experiencing serious mental illness.

 Psychiatric Services and Medication Management